fireflylearning/pattern-library/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button-component/ff_module-dropdown-button-component.md

 - **isDisabled**: {Boolean} Whether or not the dropdown can be clicked.
 - **isOpen**: {Boolean} If true, the list will be rendered in the open state.

+# Modifiers
+See [ff-module-dropdown-button](/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button.html) for details on dropdown styling and modifiers.